 8. The AOA's annual regular membership dues presently are \$683 per year.
-It is estimated that the AOA is receiving more than \$20,000,000 per year by unlawfully forcing AOA membership on Plaintiffs and the Class under the threat of invalidating prior board certification.
+It is estimated that the AOA is receiving more than \$20,000,000 per year by unlawfully forcing AOA membership on Plaintiffs and AOA board certified DOs under the threat of invalidating prior board certification.

-9. Defendant's practice of forcing AOA board certified osteopathic physicians to purchase annual membership in the AOA dues constitutes a per se illegal tying arrangement in violation of Section 1 and Section 3, and/or Section 1 and Section 3 violations under the "rule of reason," that has caused, and will continue to cause, damage to Plaintiffs and the Class.
+9. Defendant's practice of forcing AOA board certified DOs to purchase annual membership in the AOA constitutes a per se illegal tying arrangement in violation of Section 1 and Section 3, and/or Section 1 and Section 3 violations under the "rule of reason," that has caused, and will continue to cause, damage to Plaintiffs, the Class and the sub-classes, defined herein.